 The course also provides opportunities for engagement with external partners such as businesses, museums and charities.
 You'll graduate with intellectual knowledge and the practical, transferable skills that employers look for.

-In your first year you’ll spend a third of your time being introduced to the key concepts, approaches and methods of your Major Subject.
-You’ll also choose three optional modules from the Topic areas, and take a core module on the Liberal Arts approach which teaches you skills of cross-disciplinary enquiry and how to communicate effectively with diverse audiences.
+You’ll spend a third of your time being introduced to the key concepts, approaches and methods of your major subject.
+You’ll also choose three optional modules from the topic areas and take a compulsory module on the liberal arts approach.
+This will teach you skills of cross-disciplinary enquiry and how to communicate effectively with diverse audiences.

-Your critical, analytical and cross-disciplinary research skills will be highly developed by the final year and you’ll use them when you undertake an independent research project to explore a question of your choice.
-You’ll also spend half of your time on your major subject and take an additional topic module.
+Your critical, analytical and cross-disciplinary research skills will be highly developed by the final year, and you’ll use them when you undertake an independent research project to explore a question of your choice.
+You’ll also spend half of your time on your major subject and take an additional module from the topic areas.